 Roughly 15 seconds, each rule is intended to check whether its trigger is true.
 If so, it is intended to execute its action.

 Note that if a rule is enabled and triggers, it will keep executing its action as long as the trigger is still true unless you use Pause Rule.
-This means that if you have a trigger of "BTC/USD is above $9k" and an action of "BUY 3 BTC/USD", your rule will keep adjusting your position BUY 3 BTC/USD as long as BTC is above $9k.
+This means that if you have a trigger of "BTC/USD is less than $9000 USD" and an action of "Buy .01 BTC", your rule will continue to execute a buy for .01 BTC roughly every 15 seconds so long as the rule is still true.
 If you don't want this, either use a Pause Rule action, or do something so that the Trigger Condition is no longer true.
 For instance if your trigger condition has ... and get_variable("v1") < 3 as a condition and then you add Set Variable, v1, 5 as an action, it'll only trigger once (unless some other rule modifies it).

 Note, also, that all rules--and all actions within a rule--run simultaneously.
 This means that if you set the value of a variable, that won't be recognized until the next loop, and if you send orders, your balance won't update until the next loop.